-- (d) any other matter arising from the meeting. - (3) The notice of the convening of the meeting is not a legislative instrument. - (4) Some or all of the information provided to the Minister under subsection (2) may be included in the Agency's report on the Agency's activities during a financial year. - (5) In subsection (4):
+- (c) the names of the notified persons who did not attend the meeting; - (d) any other matter arising from the meeting. - (3) The notice of the convening of the meeting is not a legislative instrument. - (4) Some or all of the information provided to the Minister under subsection (2) may be included in the Agency's report on the Agency's activities during a financial year. - (5) In subsection (4):